Revenue Procedure 2000-37 was released and effective September 15, 2000.

 - The purchase of Replacement Property by the EAT; or

-- The sale of Relinquished Property by the EAT
+- The purchase of Relinquished Property by the EAT

 - If the Reverse Exchange fails: